Learning to Make Friends: Coaching LLM Agents toward Emergent Social Ties: Methodology

-This formulation ensures that \(R_t^{\EMO}(u)\) remains within the unit interval.
-The parameter \(\beta^{\EMO}\) allows the model to reflect different platform dynamics: positive values imply that negative sentiment contributes to engagement, negative values penalize negative sentiment more strongly, and setting \(\beta^{\EMO} = 1\) treats positive and negative sentiment symmetrically.
-Under this formulation, interactions dominated by a single sentiment polarity yield rewards close to one, while balanced sentiment or the absence of interactions result in a value near one half, indicating a neutral emotional environment. \textbf{Compositional Reward.} User motivations on social platforms rarely stem from a single objective but instead reflect a blend of \emph{social interaction} (SOC), \emph{information seeking} (INF), \emph{self-presentation} (PRE), \emph{coordination} (COORD), and \emph{emotional support} (EMO).
+\textbf{Compositional Reward.} User motivations on social platforms rarely stem from a single objective but instead reflect a blend of \emph{social interaction} (SOC), \emph{information seeking} (INF), \emph{self-presentation} (PRE), \emph{coordination} (COORD), and \emph{emotional support} (EMO).
 To capture this complexity, we define the overall reward as a weighted combination of these components, allowing the simulation to reflect diverse user goals and the interplay among engagement drivers.
 Formally, we write the compositional reward as

 where the set \(\mathcal{R} = \{\SOC, \INF, \PRE, \COORD, \EMO\}\) denotes the included reward components.
-The coefficients \(\lambda_r\) specify the relative importance of each component, enabling the model to represent users with distinct goals or to reflect platform designs that emphasize particular forms of engagement.This compositional framework ensures that while each reward remains interpretable and bounded, their aggregation can flexibly capture the multidimensional objectives underlying behavior in online environments.
+The coefficients \(\lambda_r\) specify the relative importance of each component, enabling the model to represent users with distinct goals or to reflect platform designs that emphasize particular forms of engagement.
+This compositional framework ensures that while each reward remains interpretable and bounded, their aggregation can flexibly capture the multidimensional objectives underlying behavior in online environments.